Teaching & Learning Old-Time Music

 Tom teaches all levels of clawhammer banjo and old-time guitar backup.
 Each of his students receives individualized teaching that helps them develop their playing, and also provides the stories that make the music come alive.
 His personal preference for traditional acoustic music (which is normally taught by demonstration and by ear) makes him more interested in teaching that way.
 He's studied under banjoists Gerry Milnes, Craig Johnson, Dwight Diller, Riley Baugus, and guitarists Roy Bookbinder, and Norman & Nancy Blake.
 Tom has taught at the Augusta Heritage Center workshops during Old-time Week.

 Tom and Betty both emphasize the importance of listening to old-time music as an important part of learning to play it, and understanding its history and context.

 Teaching beginning to advancing old-time fiddlers, Betty accepts students of all ages.
 She plays tunes for and with her students and records lessons as her primary teaching method.
-She's studied under Dave Bing, Bill Hicks, Bruce Molsky and Mike Bryant; the late Wilson Douglas of West Virginia was also one of her mentors.
+She's studied with Rachel Eddy, Dave Bing, Bill Hicks, Bruce Molsky and Mike Bryant; the late Wilson Douglas of West Virginia was also one of her mentors.
 Betty uses and teaches older tunings characteristic of the old-time style.
 As someone who began playing fiddle as an adult, Betty has unique insight when she teaches adult beginners.
 With decades of professional experience working with young children and formal training in early education, she also has special skills to offer the very young student.